jlevy/og-equity-compensation/README.md

 that the company will one day grow large enough to [go public](#ipos) or [be sold](#sales-and-liquidity) for an ample sum.
-More mature but still fast-growing companies find offering compensation linked to ownership is more attractive than cash to many candidates.
+More mature but still fast-growing companies find offering compensation linked to ownership is more attractive than high cash compensation to many candidates.

 With the hope for growth, however, also comes **risk**.
 According to [a report](http://fortune.com/2017/06/27/startup-advice-data-failure/) by Cambridge Associates